 Healthy rebellion is gradual, occasional and varied in expression.
 Rebellion is not a way of life for the teen, and they are not consistently disregarding clear family standards.
 There is an ever-increasing dynamic of growing maturity.

-Healthy rebellion is creative in that it makes a man or woman out of the teen.
+Healthy rebellion is creative in that it makes an adult out of the teen.
 They learn to stand up for their deeply held beliefs in positive, constructive ways, and even to stand against the tide at times.

 Healthy rebellion gives teens confidence and assurance with adults.
 It teaches them how to relate to adults as peers, and not just as subordinates.